 Total – $6, 500

-Starting a woodworking business may sound small and common but just like any other business it takes commitment and funds to start and strive.
-Startup cost for a home based woodworking business which doesn’t include the incentive for leasing or any structural adjustment was what the above detailed cost analysis covered.
-With increase in size and scale comes the increase in start-up cost.
+Starting a woodworking business may sound small and common but just like any other business, it takes commitment and funds to start and strive.
+Startup cost for a home-based woodworking business which doesn’t include the incentive for leasing or any structural adjustment was what the above-detailed cost analysis covered.
+With the increase in size and scale comes the increase in start-up cost.

 Of all the decisions start-up business owners have to make, the decision of how to finance one’s business has to be the thorniest.
 Do you beg, borrow or steal the money?
 Who can afford to finance a business these days?

 There’s no easy solution, especially in this economy.
 But the fact is hundreds of thousands of people have started craft businesses and galleries, sometimes on the flimsiest of budgets.
 With care and planning, you can too.

 - Credit card caveats